lqc/thinkcspy/source/pygame.rst

 Making these changes gives us a new chessboard in which each queen starts at the top of its column, and speeds up, until it drops off the bottom of the board and disappears forever.
-But we have movement!
+A good start --- we have movement!

 The next step is to get the ball to bounce when it reaches its own target position.
 It is pretty easy to bounce something --- you just change the sign of its velocity, and it will